s3883858/Assessment-1-My-Profile---C-Brown/README.md

 <h3>Skills, qualifications and experience I currently have:<h3>

-I currently possess none of the above qualifications as this is my first year and only started Introduction to IT, however I do hold a NV1 security clearance with Australian Government Security Clearance.
+<p1>I currently possess none of the above qualifications as this is my first year and only started Introduction to IT, however I do hold a NV1 security clearance with Australian Government Security Clearance.</p1>

 </html>